sriram4111/ram/Data_analysis/projects/readme.md

 An interactive dashboard analyzing sales data across various dimensions to provide actionable business insights.

-In the dynamic landscape of quick commerce, Blinkit has emerged as a prominent player, revolutionizing the way consumers access daily essentials in India.
+AtliQ Hardware is a company which supplies computer hardware and peripherals to many of clients such as surge stores, Nomad stores etc. across India.
+AtliQ Hardware head office is situated in Delhi, India and they have many regional office through out the India.

-Here's a quick glimpse of some noteworthy facts about Blinkit:
+Here's a quick glimpse of some noteworthy facts about AtilQ:

  ➡️ Company Overview:
-      Name: Blinkit (formerly Grofers)
+      Name: AtilQ
       Founded: December 2013
       Headquarters: Gurugram, India
       Industry: Quick Commerce / Online Grocery Delivery